Irregular triads in 3-uniform hypergraphs: Statements of results

-There are several ways a ternary hypergraph $H=(V,E)$ can have large VC-dimension, based on how elements of $V\cup {V\choose 2}$ are chosen to build a copy of $U(k)$ in $\graph(H)$.
+There are several ways a 3-graph $H=(V,F)$ can have large $\VC$-dimension, based on how elements of $V\cup {V\choose 2}$ are chosen to build a copy of $U(k)$ in $\graph(H)$.
 We now single out a particular way that will be important for stating our results on $\vdisc_3$-homogeneity.

 \begin{definition}[$U^*(k)$] Given $k\geq 1$, define $U^*(k)$ to be the $3$-partite $3$-graph

 \end{definition}